Italian battleship Dante Alighieri: Construction and service

-Dante Alighieri, named after the medieval Italian poet, was the only battleship ever named for a poet.
+Dante Alighieri, named after the medieval Italian poet, was the only dreadnought battleship ever named for a poet.
 She was laid down at the naval shipyard in Castellammare di Stabia on 6 June 1909, launched on 20 August 1910, and completed on 15 January 1913.
 The ship was used to evaluate Curtiss floatplanes in 1913–14.
 When Italy entered World War I in May 1915, Dante Alighieri was the flagship of the 1st Battle Squadron based at Taranto and remained with the squadron through 1916.
 For the rest of the war, the ship was assigned to the Southern Adriatic and Ionian Sea forces.
 Under the command of Vice Admiral Paolo Thaon di Revel, the ship was positioned to intercept any Austro-Hungarian ships based at Cattaro if they sortied to attack the Allied ships bombarding Durazzo on 2 October 1918.
 The Austro-Hungarians remained in harbor and Dante Alighieri did not fire her guns during the battle.

 King Victor Emmanuel III entertained delegates to the Genoa Conference aboard Dante Alighieri in 1922.
 The ship was refitted in 1923 with a tripod foremast and an aircraft flying-off platform on Turret No. 3, and her forward funnels were made taller to reduce smoke interference with the bridge.
 She tested a new fire-control system in 1924 at ranges up to 26000 m; her new tripod mast was not sturdy enough for the weight of the system, but it was judged to be successful and subsequently installed in the Conte di Cavour-class battleships.
 That same year, the ship transported Benito Mussolini to Palermo, Sicily.
 The Italian economy had been weakened by fighting in World War I, and by the late 1920s it could no longer afford to maintain a sizable fleet.
 As a result, Admiral Giovanni Sechi decided to scrap Dante Alighieri and the salvaged battleship Leonardo da Vinci to reduce the naval budget.
 The ship was stricken on 1 July 1928 and was subsequently scrapped.